ICNHodler/docs/Rocketchat-AMA-Archive.md

 > We will have a separate dedicated page on ICN on our website that will combine all relevant information relating to the ICN token.
 *Answered June 29th 2018*

+# Q35
+As you mentioned, the marketing department is growing and you are working with other partners on your marketing strategy.
+Can you explain what type of marketing actions are you planning for the upcoming quarters in order to get more user growth and expand the platform?
+*Asked by @stricken03*

+> We are looking for new people to join our marketing department.
+We just opened a new position for a marketing assistant (see our open position/jobs section), for example.
+In upcoming quarters, we will be more active in direct marketing with a strong focus on quality content and education.
+We will publish more details in the Q2 Financial Report.
+*Answered July 5th 2018*

+# Q36
+When will Iconomi begin recognizing the value of a strong community and start taking the steps to grow one?
+*Asked by @stephen*

+> We understand how important a strong community is and truly appreciate the community we have so far.
+We have constantly adapted our channels to better serve our community and the changing environment in the blockchain industry.
+We will continue to do so in the future as well, and we strive to implement community requests and wishes (like opening this channel on Rocket.Chat).
+Together with our strong focus on building the overall ICONOMI brand, this will in the long run create an informative environment and a strong bond for our community and for newcomers to blockchain.
+*Answered July 5th 2018*

+# Q37
+Does iconomi understand the importance of user growth and getting AUM up on the platform?
+What is iconomi planning to do short and long term to grow these numbers.
+Who is iconomi’s target customer?
+On a scale from 1-10 how aggressively will iconomi be focusing on increasing user and aum numbers up in 2018?
+*Asked by @stephen*

+> Of course we understand the importance of user growth and growing AUM, and we are constantly working to improve these numbers.
+What really builds a long-term and, most importantly, loyal client base is a thorough understanding of the market’s needs.
+This way, you are creating a product and service that not only satisfies your customers’ needs but also contributes to the industry as a whole.
+We cannot reveal our full strategy and specific target group details because much of it is sensitive information in this very competitive and growing market.
+We can share that one of the biggest target groups with the most potential is definitely people who have not yet been introduced to blockchain and the crypto-economy, and future marketing efforts will lean in this direction accordingly.
+*Answered July 5th 2018*

+# Q38
+I was pretty sure you will be more aggressive in marketing once fiat gateway is here.
+In google trends, word "iconomi" is at zero level which means nobody googles it and nobody knows about the company.
+In google news, when I try to find something about iconomi then it shows me only some automatically generated reports about the price of ICN.
+In reddit, "iconomi" mentioned only in /r/iconomi and in threads created by the community.
+Moreover, your homepage does not have a single mention that it is possible to buy DAAs with EUR.
+It looks like your current marketing strategy ignores the end users.
+When your marketing strategy will stop ignoring the end users?
+Which conditions must be satisfied for this?
+Will it happen when FGW is fully automated?
+*Asked by @cherurg*

+> As with any digital marketing strategy, SEO is integral to driving customers to a business.
+We are currently revising and will be updating/adjusting our SEO campaigns in the coming months to increase awareness of ICONOMI.
+We don’t ignore the end users, and we use different strategies to introduce them to our platform.
+However, once the fiat gateway is fully automated, it will be much easier to target new users and promote the ease of use of our platform.
+*Answered July 5th 2018*